T-Shirt Placement Guide & DTF Sizing Chart: Ruler Templates & Measurements

 Youth t-shirt transfers are typically 7–9 inches wide, approximately 25% smaller than adult sizing.
 Left chest logos for youth are 3–3.5 inches square.
 Always measure the actual garment to confirm.How do I center a design on a shirt without a ruler?

 Fold the shirt in half vertically and make a light crease at the center.
 Measure down from the collar to your desired starting point.
-Use painter's tape to mark the position before pressing.About the Author
+Use painter's tape to mark the position before pressing.Tags

 DTF Database Founder